Pyramid (geometry): Classification and types

 The type of pyramids can be derived in many ways.
 The regularity of a pyramid's base may be classified based on the type of polygon: one example is the star pyramid, in which its base is the regular star polygon.

 The truncated pyramid is a pyramid cut off by a plane; if the truncation plane is parallel to the base of a pyramid, it is called a frustum.

 Mensuration

-The surface area is the total area of each polyhedra's faces.
-In the case of a pyramid, its surface area is the sum of the area of triangles and the area of the polygonal base.
+A polyhedron's surface area is the sum of the areas of its faces.
+A pyramid's surface area is the sum of the area of triangles and the area of the polygonal base.

-The volume of a pyramid is the one-third product of the base's area and the height.
+The volume of a pyramid is one-third of the product of the base's area and the pyramid's height.
 The pyramid height is defined as the length of the line segment between the apex and its orthogonal projection on the base.
 Given that $B$ is the base's area and $h$ is the height of a pyramid, the volume of a pyramid is: